 What made you apply for a role at Gadens?

 As law students, we all yearn for one simple thing – a job!
 What really underpins this is the unrelenting desire to use our legal skills (which we spend a significant part of our lives trying to attain!) on meaningful and impactful transactions.

-I grew up in South Australia, where Fisher Jeffries operates as a member firm of the Gadens National Practice, and is one of the preeminent and most well respected firms in the state.
+I grew up in South Australia.
 I remember longing for a clerkship there because I wanted to be part of firm with a strong national presence, which was renowned for an excellent work culture.
 I had decided that Gadens was for me, so I turned my sights to the Gadens office in Melbourne.
 What I wanted was the chance to work on large commercial deals and work with high-calibre clients that could only be offered in Victoria and at Gadens.
 I wanted mentors who would take the time to help me develop and a dynamic, high pressure environment where I knew I could thrive.
 Gadens has given me that!

 If you could go back and tell your past self about your graduate year, what would you tell them?